technomancy/bussard/spoilers/outline.md

 Threads to explore:

 * Tracking down logs from the MC research team that created you
-* Learning more about the portal system and its Scheme OS
+* Learning more about the portal system and its Lisp OS
 * Find out that Ikon is a shell company for Traxus
  * You should have heard about Ikon a fair bit before finding this out